hoelzro/qbrt/DOCS/registers.md

 can directly access and operate on directly.

-In qbrt, primary registers are accessed with a dollar sign followed by an integer (eg $5).
-The primary registers will be reindexed during compilation so do not expect the integers to remain the same.
+In qbrt, primary registers are accessed with a dollar sign followed by an integer or identifier (eg $5, $x).
+*NOTE:* Numbered primary registers will be reindexed during compilation so do not expect the integers to remain the same.

 Function parameters are a subtype of primary register and are accessed